| |

 In truth Cockney Liz must have had a major effect on Barberton’s social life and

-morals, for the three years that she was there.
+morals, for the two years that she was there.

-Parker never divulged Liz's story, so we do not know for sure if she sank into the gutter or rose to be a lady and wife of some aristocrat.
+For a long time Liz's true story was unknown, so we did not know for sure if she sank into the gutter or rose to be a lady and wife of some aristocrat.

 Liz left town and disappeared.
 Stories went around that she went to the Witwatersrand, where she died in poverty.
-No one knows the true story and so she remains a legend and an unsolved mystery.
+No one knew the true story and so she remained a legend and an unsolved mystery.

 According to a 1888 issue of the Goldfields Times, in the Barberton museum, Cockney Liz married an Alfred Percival Scribbens.

-There is a romantic side of me that would like to think that she did not just fade away into quiet obscurity
+There is a romantic side of me that wanted to think that she did not just fade away into quiet obscurity.

 |